ruslanmv/Docker-Container-with-Pyspark-and-Jupyter-and-Elyra/README.md

 ## Docker Container with Pyspark and  Jupyter and Elyra

-*How to create Jupyter Notebook Docker Container with Pyspark*
+*How to create a Docker Container with Pyspark ready to work*

 ![](assets/images/posts/README/containers.gif)